Resources for Veterans

 - Transcripts for other college-level coursework must be requested from the individual school where the course(s) were taken.

 Benefits vary due to a host of factors but include time and type of service and residency.
 You may also be eligible for multiple benefits.
-Review veteran benefits to determine your eligibility.
+Review veterans benefits to determine your eligibility.

 - Complete the Free Application for Student Aid (FAFSA).